domeengine/dome/README.md

 DOME currently depends on a few libraries to achieve it's functions.

-- Wren (This is built by `make` automatically)
+- Wren (included in the project repo already)
-- SDL2 (version 2.0.12 or newer, please install separately when building DOME from source)
+- SDL2 (version 2.0.12 or newer.
+If you install this from source, you'll want to build shared/dynamic libraries.)
 - utf8.h
 - stb_image
 - stb_image_write